scaleoutsystems/ultralytics-implementation-in-fedn-tutorial/README.md

 Steps 1, 2, 5, 6, 7 and 8 only need to be done once to set up the federated learning environment in FEDn.

 To connect a new client, the only steps that needs to be followed are step 3, 4 and 9.
+Each client can have different configurations in the client_config.yaml file.
+This file needs to be downloaded from the repository separately for each client.